GrzHeller/STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example/README.md

 Generate the code.
 If the white circle doesn't disappear after the first generation, generate again just to be safe.

 # 2. CubeMX
 <p align = "justify"> Import the Cube project by going to STM32CubeIDE folder inside the root folder of your TouchGFX project and launching the .cproject or .project file.
-Open the .ioc file from withing the workspace.
+Open the .ioc file from within the workspace.
 The order of the following steps should not matter much. </p>

 <p align = "justify"> Enabling the ETHERNET module in Connectivity tab is prevented by pin conflict.
 This can be "fixed" by unassigning the PA2 pin labeled LCD_RESET.
 I do not know whether the role of LCD_RESET could be assigned to another pin and was not interested in finding out yet. </p>
 <p align = "center"> <img src = "images/mx_gpio.PNG" align = "middle" /> </p>